 PSA submissions must be made AT LEAST 5 weeks prior to the event.
 We may not be able to accomodate every request.

 All public service announcements (PSAs) aired on 89.3 WLRH must meet federal and local rules.
 PSAs that do not meet these guidelines will not be accepted.
 WLRH reserves the right to decline any PSA request.
-All groups who have an event-specific PSA recorded must also submit that event to our Calendar of Events.
+All groups who record a PSA must submit their event to our Calendar of Events.

 SUBMITTING A PSA

 If there is ever any question as to whether an announcement is compliant it should be referred to a WLRH staff member.
 Announcements that are aired and are not compliant will be immediately pulled from the rotation.

 WLRH does not air PSAs for commercial events where there is an emphasis on 'selling' or 'bidding', including silent auctions, yard sales, bake sales, artist markets and craft fairs.
 We also do not air PSAs for religiously sponsored activities, political activities, membership-only events, car washes, or lost animals.

 FEDERAL COMMUNICATIONS COMMISSION AND LOCAL RULES AND REGULATIONS